nimondong/nimondong/README.md

-<h1>Hey 👋, I'm Nimon Nimon Dong</h1>
+<h1>Hey 👋, I'm Nimon</h1>

-<h3>Hi, my name is Nimon Dong.
-I am currently a Strategy and Operations Business Analyst @ Deloitte Consulting.
+<h2>Hi, my name is Nimon Dong.
+(Pronouced like Timon from Lion King but with an N).<h2>

+<h3> I am currently a Strategy and Operations Business Analyst @ Deloitte Consulting.
 I graduated from Northwestern University with a major in Economics and a minor in Data Science.
 Outside of work, I enjoy cooking delicious food (follow my food instagram @chef.nimon) and running! </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nimondong" alt="nimondong" /> </p>